Ritam-Guha/Covid19/README.md

 # Covid19

-This repo contains the Covid19 related tasks I have done as a side study
+This repo contains our proposed work to inmprove Covid19 testing through Sewage pooling.
+Our team QuickSolutions bagged the first position at TechStar Start Up Weekend Covid19 India challenge with this idea.